Utsav-56/Java-guide/README.md

 > -   Use **`Comparable`** when you want to define a single, natural default sorting order for a class (e.g., sorting employees by ID).
 > -   Use **`Comparator`** when you need to sort objects in various different ways (e.g., sorting employees by name, then by salary, then by age).

-# Example Sorting with Comparable and Comparator
+# Sorting with Comparable and Comparator

 ## Sorting with Comparable
 ```java
 import java.util.*;